 Avi Vantage can validate SSL certificates presented by clients against a trusted certificate authority (CA) and a configured certificate revocation list (CRL).
-Certificate information is passed to the server through various HTTP headers through additional options.
+Certificate information is passed to the server through carious HTTP headers through additional options.
 For certificate authentication, an HTTP application profile and an associated PKI profile have to be configured.
 This article explains HTTP profile and PKI profile configurations.

 To configure an HTTP application profile, navigate to Templates > Profiles > HTTP Profile > Security.
 To know more, refer to Configuring HTTP Profile